 Measure First: The Fit Checklist for Apartments

-- Measure the tightest clear width on the route (doors, stair rails, elevator opening).
+- Measure the tightest clear width on the route, including doors, stair rails, and elevator openings.

-- Measure the sharpest turn (hallway corner or stair landing) and note whether you can tilt the piece.
+- Measure the sharpest turn and note whether the piece can tilt or pivot.

 Comfort and Ergonomics in a Smaller Sofa